 Rigid, or functional, orthotics are composed of plastics or carbon fiber, and are best for aching feet and legs, or lower back pain.
 Soft or accommodative orthotics are formed of materials that offer a more cushioning effect and are best for painful feet problems such as plantar fasciitis and diabetic ulcers.
 Orthotics can be worn in your shoes, although you might need prescription footwear if your orthotics are particularly bulky.

 If foot pain is blighting your life, you’ll find the answers to your problems at San Juan Foot and Ankle Center.
-With their on-site scanning facilities and their experience in custom orthotics, Drs.
-Cook and Nay are ideally qualified to find solutions to your foot problems.
+With their on-site scanning facilities and their experience in custom orthotics, Dr. Cook is ideally qualified to find solutions to your foot problems.
 Call the clinic or book an appointment online today.